When the Quality Management System (QMS) is activated, information relating to the survey project is written to an XML file.

 To export the results to the XML file select “Export to QMS” and select to which category it must be exported.
 A choice can be made between Maintenance and Acquisition.

 It is also possible to compare a sailed line to a theoretical profile.
-The theoretical profile is a survey line defined in the Line Data manager.
-In this case the heights of the sections in the line are important.
+The theoretical profile is a survey line defined in the Survey Manager.

-- Create a survey line in the Line Data Manager
+- Create a survey line in the Survey Manager

 - Instead of only entering Easting and Northing also specify the height of the specific line sections so that a profile is created.